What is an air filter?

 Healthy air guidelines based on WHO advisory standards:

-Outdoor air quality Supply air classification (supply air class).
-PM values (μg/m3) SUP1 (highest)
+Outdoor air quality Supply air classification PM values (μg/m3) SUP1 (highest)

 PM2.5 ≤2.5